aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/tiff-image-frame-splitting/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Split TIFF Frames with Aspose.Imaging for Java
+# Split Multi Page TIFF Frames with Aspose.Imaging for Java

 ## Introduction

-In today's digital world, where images play a pivotal role in conveying information, Aspose.Imaging for Java stands as a powerful tool for developers.
-This versatile Java library empowers you to manipulate and process various image formats, opening doors to endless creative possibilities.
-Whether you're working on a project that requires image frame splitting, format conversion, or image enhancement, Aspose.Imaging for Java has got your back.

-In this comprehensive guide, we'll delve into the world of Aspose.Imaging for Java.
-We'll start with the prerequisites, which are essential to set the stage for our journey.
-Then, we'll guide you through the process of importing the necessary packages.
-Next, we'll break down the example of TIFF image frame splitting into multiple, easy-to-follow steps, making sure you grasp every detail.
-So, let's get started and unravel the wonders of Aspose.Imaging for Java.
+In this tutorial you'll learn **how to split multi page tiff** frames using Aspose.Imaging for Java.
+Whether you're building a **java image processing tutorial**, extracting individual pages from a scanned document, or simply need to **extract frames from tiff** files, this guide walks you through every step.
+We'll start with the prerequisites, import the required packages, and then dive into a complete, runnable example that shows you exactly how to split multi page tiff files in your Java projects.

+## Quick Answers
+- **What is the primary goal?** Split multi page tiff frames into separate TIFF files.
+- **Which library is used?** Aspose.Imaging for Java.
+- **Do I need a license?** A trial is available; a commercial license is required for production.
+- **What Java version is required?** JDK 8 or higher.
+- **How many lines of code?** Less than 30 lines for the core splitting logic.

 ## Prerequisites

-Before we embark on our journey with Aspose.Imaging for Java, it's essential to ensure you have the following prerequisites in place:
+Before we embark on our journey with Aspose.Imaging for Java, make sure you have the following:

 ### Java Development Environment
-You should have a Java development environment set up on your system.
-If you haven't already, you can download and install the latest version of Java Development Kit (JDK) from the Oracle website.
+A recent JDK (8 or newer) installed on your machine.
+You can download it from the Oracle website if you don’t already have it.

 ### Aspose.Imaging for Java
-You need to have Aspose.Imaging for Java installed on your system.
-You can obtain this library by visiting the [Aspose.Imaging for Java documentation](https://reference.aspose.com/imaging/java/).
+The Aspose.Imaging for Java library.
+You can obtain it from the [Aspose.Imaging for Java documentation](https://reference.aspose.com/imaging/java/) page.

 ### Sample TIFF Image
-For the purpose of this tutorial, make sure you have a sample TIFF image ready.
-You can use your own image or download one to follow along with the example.
+A multi‑page TIFF file to experiment with.
+Use your own image or download one for testing.

 ## Import Packages

-Now that you have the prerequisites in place, it's time to import the necessary packages into your Java project.
-These packages will provide you with the tools and functionalities needed to work with images using Aspose.Imaging for Java.
+Now that the prerequisites are ready, import the necessary classes into your Java project.

-Let's break it down into steps:

-## Step 1: Download the Aspose.Imaging JAR
+### Step 1: Download the Aspose.Imaging JAR

-Visit the [Aspose.Imaging for Java download page](https://releases.aspose.com/imaging/java/) to acquire the Aspose.Imaging JAR file.
+Visit the [Aspose.Imaging for Java download page](https://releases.aspose.com/imaging/java/) to acquire the latest JAR.

-## Step 2: Add the JAR to Your Project
+### Step 2: Add the JAR to Your Project

-Open your Java project and add the downloaded Aspose.Imaging JAR file to your project's build path.
+Add the downloaded JAR to your project's build path (IDE → Project Structure → Libraries).

-## Step 3: Import Required Classes
+### Step 3: Import Required Classes

-In your Java code, import the necessary Aspose.Imaging classes and packages like this:

 ```java
 import com.aspose.imaging.Image;